-Entamoeba histolytica can live in the large intestine (colon) without causing damage to the instestins.
-However, sometimes, it invades the colon wall, causing colitis, acute dysentery, or long-term (chronic) diarrhea.
-The infection can also spread through the blood to the liver and, rarely, to the lungs, brain, or other organs.
+Entamoeba histolytica can live in the large intestine (colon) without causing damage to the intestine.
+In some cases, it invades the colon wall, causing colitis, acute dysentery, or long-term (chronic) diarrhea.
+The infection can also spread through the blood to the liver.
+In rare cases, it can spread to the lungs, brain, or other organs.

-This condition occurs worldwide, but it is most common in tropical areas with crowded living conditions and poor sanitation.
-Africa, Mexico, parts of South America, and India have significant health problems associated with this disease.
+This condition occurs worldwide.
+It is most common in tropical areas that have crowded living conditions and poor sanitation.
+Africa, Mexico, parts of South America, and India have major health problems due to this disease.

 Risk factors for severe amebiasis include:

 - Older or younger age